Theme and sub-themes

 Social and solidarity-based blue economy.

-Sustainable and innovative financing for a sustainable and inclusive blue economy
+Sustainable and innovative financing

 Nature-based adaptive solutions to global change